blues/app-accelerators/64-connected-smart-cargo-lock-platform/README.md

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.

-## 2.5 Quickstart
+## 3. Technical Summary

 **Get your first lock online in 20 minutes:**

-1. **Assemble.** Wire the reed switch to D5 and SS461A hall sensor to D6 per [§4](#4-wiring-and-assembly).
+1. **Assemble.** Wire the reed switch to D5 and SS461A hall sensor to D6 per [§5](#5-wiring-and-assembly).
 Seat the Notecard for Skylo in the M.2 slot.
 Connect the 5000 mAh LiPo.
 2. **Claim the ProductUID.** Go to [notehub.io](https://notehub.io), create a project, and copy the ProductUID.
 Paste it into `firmware/cargo_lock/cargo_lock.ino` line 46 as `PRODUCT_UID`.
 3. **Flash.** In Arduino IDE: File → Open → `firmware/cargo_lock/` → under **Tools → Board → STMicroelectronics STM32 → Blues**, select **Cygnet (Notecarrier CX)** → Upload.
 Or via `arduino-cli` (the FQBN below matches `firmware/cargo_lock/sketch.yaml`, so omitting `--fqbn` also works when invoked from the sketch directory):
    ```bash